Grainne10/Pands-Project/README.md

 * Saves a table of the describe for import to this Readme.
 * Saves a table of the missing values for import to this Readme.

-## Discussion
+### Preprocessing

 The script is run on Python.
 It is uploaded from a CSV file.
 First the data is checked for completeness and suitable for analysing.

-### Preprocessing

 We first look at the data types, it shows that the counts of the different species are numerical and species are treated as objects.
 A count of the values shows that there are 50 of each species.